SK11GS/Builders-Glitch/Usecases/US1-candidate-submission.md

 The candidate can submit their resume to the Summary AI once they are satisfied with the final version.

-The Summary AI will generate an anonymized summary for the resume and send it back to the Resume manager.
+The Summary AI will generate an anonymized resume for the resume and send it back to the Resume manager.

-The Resume manager will notify the user that an anonymized summary of their resumer is ready to be viewed.